hayden-donnelly/programming-problems/voronoi_villages/README.md

 # Voronoi Villages
+Problem is from the Canadian Computing Competition's online grader.

 ## Problem Description
 In the country of Voronoi, there are N villages, located at distinct points on a straight road.
 Each of